hilary/hilary.github.com/source/_posts/2012-08-30-deploying-octopress-on-github.markdown

 # -*- mode: markdown -*-
 ---
 layout   : post
-title    : "repository naming for Octopress on Github" date     : 2012-08-30 10:40
+title    : "repository naming for Octopress on github" date     : 2012-08-30 10:40
 comments : true
 sharing  : true
-tldr     : While the Octopress instructions for deploying an Octopress blog on Github are generally quite straightforward, some confusion over the repository name seems fairly common. tags     : Octopress, github, walkthrough
+tldr     : While the Octopress instructions for deploying an Octopress blog on Github are generally quite straightforward, some confusion over the repository name seems fairly common. tags     :
+- Octopress
+- github
+- walkthrough
 ---

 While the